rsoumail/c-the-phenomenon-of-interference/README.md

 # README #

-# Phenomeon of Interfernce using process and manage interferences #
+# Phenomeon of Interfernce using process and manage interferences in C #

+It's a program to manage the phenomeon of interference in C.
 This program allows three process to make some transactions in a bank.
 It's about to do credit, debit and transfer operations without interferences occures by using threads or process.